chef/chef/.github/ISSUE_TEMPLATE.md

 * [Chef RFCs](https://github.com/chef/chef-rfc)
 * [Chef Community Slack Meetings](https://github.com/chef/chef-rfc/blob/master/rfc001-slack-meetings.md)

-Bugs in other products should go to their specific repos, this is not a catch-all repo for all products:
+Bugs in other products should go to their specific repos, this is not a catch-all or default repo for all products, examples:

 * [Chef Server issues](https://github.com/chef/chef-server/issues/new)
 * [ChefDK issues](https://github.com/chef/chef-dk/issues/new)